 Doctors practising in chaotic clinics reported lower work control and job satisfaction, less emphasis on teamwork and professionalism, more stress and burnout, and a higher likelihood of leaving the practice within two years.
 Chaotic clinics had higher rates of medical errors and more missed opportunities to provide preventative services.
+17

-Almost 25% of respondents do not feel able to practise to the standard they're capable of.
+Almost 20% of respondents do not feel able to practise to the standard they're capable of.

-- ✓ Doctors should receive training on how and when to say no for safety. - Teams should have optimal rotas in place that allow for a structure and responsible approach to work sessions. - Organisations should put measures in place that help create a culture in which it is the norm for staff to say no for safety.
+- ✓ Doctors should feel supported by their peers and leaders to speak up for safety. - Teams should have optimal rotas in place that allow for a structure and responsible approach to work sessions. - ✓ Organisations should put measures in place that help create a culture in which it is the norm for staff to say no for safety.